next-tools/dynamic/readme.md

 # Next Dynamic

 There may be situations when you want next js to catch all routes and have a cms / api determine what all urls are completely dynamically.
 You can use this module to help you load dynamic components for one dynamic page that catches all routes except for the homepage route.
+Note: The latest version of this module uses the catch all routes functionality only in next js >= 9.5

 ## Suggested Usage